 Using a tool saves you tons of time (and headaches) when configuring Critical CSS.

-For example, NitroPack grabs the CSS needed to visualize above-the-fold content and inlines it.
+For example, NitroPack automatically grabs the CSS needed to visualize above-the-fold content and inlines it.
 Our service creates unique Critical CSS for every page (not page type).

 You just have to enter your website’s URL and wait.

 Keep in mind that these tools will only generate the Critical CSS.
 They won’t set it up on your website - you’ll have to do that manually.

 On the flip side, NitroPack will take care of the entire process for you.